LukeDickerson19/window-switcher-workaround/README.md

 open termal and run this command where ever you want to store this script git clone git@github.com:LukeDickerson19/window-switcher-workaround.git

-open System Settings > Shortcuts > Custom Shortcuts > Edit > New > Global Shortcut > Command/URL
+open System Settings and go to
+Shortcuts > Custom Shortcuts > Edit > New > Global Shortcut > Command/URL
-name it something like "switch window right" set the shortcut Trigger to any key combination you want, such as Ctrl + Alt + RightArrow set the shortcut Action to: /usr/bin/python3 /path/to/window-switcher-workaround/main.py next create another shortcut with a different trigger and set the shortcut Action to: /usr/bin/python3 /path/to/window-switcher-workaround/main.py prev
+name it something like "switch window right" set the shortcut Trigger to any key combination you want, such as Meta + RightArrow set the shortcut Action to:
+	/usr/bin/python3 /path/to/window-switcher-workaround/main.py next
+create another shortcut with a different trigger and set the shortcut Action to:
+	/usr/bin/python3 /path/to/window-switcher-workaround/main.py prev
+if you want to be super organized you can create a group called "window switcher" and move these 2 shortcuts inside it
 ```

 ### Sources